FIA probing fake degrees attestation by HEC officials

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: While the Higher Education Commission (HEC) has admitted in the Peshawar High Court that it has inadvertently verified degree of the Lahore DG NAB, Saleem Shahzad, the FIA has probed several other cases where the regulatory bodies verified fake degrees of powerful officials.
+ISLAMABAD: While the Higher Education Commission (HEC) has admitted in the Peshawar High Court that it has inadvertently verified degree of the Lahore NAB DG, Saleem Shahzad, the FIA has probed several other cases where the regulatory bodies verified fake degrees of powerful officials.

+In January this year, a former HEC deputy director of the attestation department has been arrested by the FIA for attesting the fake degree of a powerful FIA officer.

 Earlier, there were allegations of fake degrees or about universities issuing bogus degrees, but now it has been divulged that one can even get a fake or bogus degree verified from the country’s apex education commission if one has skills, power and money, or all.
 Verification of educational degrees became an issue or scandal when it was about parliamentarians, but when it came to the verification of degrees of bureaucrats or baboos, things were settled magically and a “change in policy” was made which sorted out all the problems that sons and daughters, nephews and nieces of powerful and mighty, illegally appointed on top government position, would have faced.
 Under the changed policy instead of officials getting their degrees attested through their respective departments, they were allowed to personally get their degrees verified by HEC.